gnuarmeclipse/gnuarmeclipse.github.io-source/pages/toolchain/install.md

 The installation details described below assume the selection of the GCC ARM Embedded toolchain.
 For other toolchains, please follow the specific installation instructions.

+> Important notes:
+> `arm-none-eabi-gdb` 7.12 from GCC 6.2 crashes on macOS; as a workaround, use GDB 7.10;
+> in certain conditions, Neon.2 fails to suspend or to terminate a debug session when using GDB 7.12; as a workaround, use GDB 7.10.

 ## Download

 Due to portability reasons, the GNU ARM Eclipse plug-ins do not include any toolchain binaries, but they can be downloaded either from the [GCC ARM Embedded project page](http://launchpad.net/gcc-arm-embedded), or, even better, from the [All downloads](http://launchpad.net/gcc-arm-embedded/+download) page, where it is a bit easier to identify which file is required.